 6. Podman – Open-source, daemonless container engine for Linux

-Podman is a Linux-native container engine that leverages the libpod library for container lifecycle management tools.
+Podman is a Linux-native container engine that utilizes the libpod library for managing container lifecycle tools.
 The program excels at executing the commands and tasks that update and tweak OCI images, including pulling and tagging.
 It also helps create, run, and maintain the containers you create from those images.
 While it runs containers on Linux, you can still use Podman to run them on Windows and Mac systems with a Podman-managed virtual machine.

 7. BuildKit – Image building engine for Docker